Bhupinder S. Anand, MBBS, MD, DPHIL (OXON)

 - The most common symptoms of gallstones are biliary colic and cholecystitis.
 Gallstones do not cause intolerance to fatty foods, belching, abdominal distention, or gas.

-- Complications of gallstones include cholangitis, gangrene, jaundice, pancreatitis, sepsis, fistula, and ileus.
+- Complications of gallstones include cholangitis, gangrene of the gallbladder, jaundice, pancreatitis, sepsis, fistula, and ileus.

 - Gallbladder sludge is associated with symptoms and complications of gallstones; however, like gallstones, sludge usually does not cause problems.